All you need to know about Childcare Management

 A shared nanny is not very different from a traditional nanny except they provide their services to two families at once.
 In short, they don’t exclusively work for one family.
 To reduce expenses on child care, families often hire one nanny to look after all of their children at the same time.
 This is typically done at the parents’ home.
 In this case, the cost is less and there is also increased social interaction amongst the children.

 5. Au pair

-Trained caregivers from overseas who provide childcare services while residing with the families are referred to as Au pairs.
+Trained caregivers from overseas who provide child care services while residing with the families are referred to as Au pairs.
 They are allocated their own personal room as well as a fixed salary.
-Au pairs provide live-in childcare services to families, giving them the flexibility to carry on their day-to-day activities without any disruption.
+Au pairs make things extremely simple for families by providing live-in child care services, hence, given them the flexibility to carry on their day-to-day activities without any disruption.

 Babysitters are part-time caregivers who provide their services on an hourly basis.
 They can be called upon by the families when the need arises.
-It has become more and more common among parents to offer such positions to a well-known school-going kid and in turn, help them earn some extra pocket money.
+It has increasingly become more and more common among parents to offer such positions to a well-known school going kid and in turn, help them earn some extra pocket money.

 7. Relative care